UGS-GIO/gravityApp/.github/ISSUE_TEMPLATE/create-document-with-static-text-for-menu-items.md

 - [ ] Disclaimer (also can be in own panel)
 - [ ] Application Instructions

-Have this document reviewed by the following people BEFORE submitting to Jay
+Have this [document ](https://github.com/UGS-GIO/repo/wiki/About-Panel-(for-review))reviewed by the following people BEFORE submitting to developer
 - [ ] Reviewed by Product Manager ()
 - [ ] Reviewed by Program Manager ()
 - [ ] Reviewed by Technical Reviewer (Steph C)